Absolute entropy and the observer's no-boundary state

 Thus far we have not considered the impact of topology change.
-It is not known how to include topology changing processes in the Hamiltonian description of section \ref{sec:canonical_quant}, but they are naturally included in the gravitational path integral, and appear to be necessary for recovering the expected physics of quantum gravity \cite{Saad:2018bqo,sss,Penington:2019kki, Almheiri:2019qdq}.
+Unfortunately, we do not know how to include topology changing processes in the Hamiltonian description of section \ref{sec:canonical_quant}.
+However, they are naturally included in the gravitational path integral, and appear to be necessary for recovering the expected physics of quantum gravity \cite{Saad:2018bqo,sss,Penington:2019kki, Almheiri:2019qdq}.
 The basic argument of section \ref{sect:2.2} remains valid with topology change.

 We first note a contributions to the path integral of the forms\footnote{Even though these contributions have the same topology as \eqref{eq:nb_density_squared}, we include them in this section for historical reasons.}